ksongbcit/better2learn/README.md

 * [Contents](#content)

 ## General Info
-This browser based web application to ...
+This is a browser based web application to help students manage their schedule, keep a personalized todo list, and maintain a gradebook.

 ## Technologies
 Technologies used for this project:
 * HTML, CSS
 * JavaScript
 * Bootstrap
 * JQueryUI
 * Firestore
 * Firebase

 ## Content
 Content of the project folder:

 ```
  Top level of project folder:
 ├── .gitignore               # Git ignore file
 ├── index.html               # landing HTML file, this is what users see when you come to url
 ├── login.html               # allows user to log in for customized experience
 ├── main.html                # landing page after user has signed in
-├── GradeBook.html           # allows user to enter and track grades they receive on assessments
+├── gradeBook.html           # allows user to enter and track grades they receive on assessments
                                throughout the term
-├── Tasktracker.html         # allows user to enter items to a to-do list and track their progress
+├── tasktracker.html         # allows user to enter items to a to-do list and track their progress
                                through the term
-├── Schedule.html            # allows user to see class times and deadlines for all courses
+├── schedule.html            # allows user to see class times and deadlines for all courses
 └── README.md                # information on our application

 It has the following subfolders and files: